Here are some helpful suggestions to ensure that Freedom and your software development environment work properly side-by-side.

 The primary issue we see with local development environments is an incompatibility with local proxy.
 That is, a local development tool is unable to, or unhappy with running through the proxy.
 Generally, these issues can be resolved by enabling the tool to run through a proxy (sometimes a command flag) or by bypassing the local proxy.

 If you're running a development server on localhost, you can configure windows so that traffic to localhost does not go through the proxy.
 Enable this from Internet Settings -> LAN Settings -> Bypass proxy server for local addresses.
-MSDN Article.
+Here's a doc that has more information.

 Interactions with Specific Products